US regulators seek to compel Elon Musk to testify in their investigation of his Twitter acquisition

 But “two days before his scheduled testimony, Musk abruptly notified the SEC staff that he would not appear,” said the agency’s filing.
 “Musk attempted to justify his refusal to comply with the subpoena by raising, for the first time, several spurious objections, including an objection to San Francisco as an appropriate testimony location.”

-X, which is based in San Francisco, didn’t immediately return a request for comment.
+X is based in San Francisco.

+Musk’s attorney, Alex Spiro, said in an emailed statement Thursday that the “SEC has already taken Mr. Musk’s testimony multiple times in this misguided investigation — enough is enough.”

 The SEC said it has been conducting a fact-finding investigation involving the period before Musk’s takeover last year when Twitter was still a publicly traded company.
 The agency said it has not concluded that anyone has violated federal securities laws.